I Cannot Get These Images out of My Head

 unfaithful without honestly seeking to heal and looking deep

 within your own heart.
-In more than 95% of affairs the
+In many affairs the

 previous article on affairs that often the innocent partner